royho1/drowsy-driver-detection/README.md

 # Drowsy Driver Detection System

-> This is a fork of [varshathennarasu/DrowsyDriverDetection](https://github.com/varshathennarasu/DrowsyDriverDetection).
-> It was a 5-person team project built through the AI Student Collective at UC Davis
-> during the Winter 2025 cycle, where it won Best Execution.
-I worked on it as part
-> of that team.

 ## Overview

-This is a real-time system that detects signs of driver drowsiness from a live webcam feed to help prevent fatigue-related accidents.
-It analyzes facial landmarks frame by frame using eye aspect ratio (EAR) thresholds and can play an audio alert when eyes stay closed.
-A separate Flask demo can classify uploaded eye images when a local Keras model file is present.
+A real-time computer vision system that detects signs of driver drowsiness from a live webcam feed to help prevent fatigue-related accidents.
+The system analyzes facial landmarks frame by frame using eye aspect ratio (EAR) thresholds and triggers an audio alert when the driver's eyes remain closed for an extended period.
+A separate Flask demo can also classify uploaded eye images using a local Keras model.

 Kaggle Dataset (optional, for the image scripts): https://www.kaggle.com/datasets/prasadvpatil/mrl-dataset